Meet the UK Section Board

 Tom joined the Board in June 2018 having stood for one of the two Networks reserved seats.
 Tom has been a family/individual member for 20+ years, and a member of the Trade Union Network Committee (TUNC) since 2011.
 He was elected Joint Vice Chair of the TUNC in March 2018.
 Tom has worked in banking for 35 years.
 He is currently a Project Manager.
 For the last 30 years he has been involved in the lay representation structures within his trade union.
 Tom has been a local rep looking after members throughout this time, and for the last 25 years an elected member of the union’s Executive Committee, responsible for good governance of the union.
 He is currently President of his union having been elected by members on four occasions the most recent being March 2018.
 Through his union, the TUNC and the Trades Union Congress (TUC) Tom has been able to support Amnesty campaigns and help to engage the wider trade union movement over many years.
 This ongoing engagement and co-operation helped to secure the Memorandum of Understanding (MoU) that was signed by both AIUK and the TUC in February 2009.
 To date this remains the only MoU signed between the TUC and any NGO/Charity.

 Rebecca has been a member of Amnesty since 1991.
-She was a member of the Finance, Audit and Risk Subcommittee (FARSC) from 2012-18, and was appointed to the Section Board in 2017 and the Charitable Trust Board in 2018.
+She was appointed to the Section Board in 2017, and has been a member of the Finance, Audit and Risk Subcommittee (FARSC) from 2012-18 and 2019 onwards.
 She is a member of the Mayfair and Soho local group.

 Rebecca is a qualified accountant with more than 20 years’ experience in the public, voluntary and commercial sectors, currently working for London South Bank University as Head of Financial Accounting.
 She is a campaigner on many issues, and is Treasurer of the Campaign against Climate Change, a Trustee and Treasurer of ShareAction and a member of the Council of CND.